syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ![custom-number-of-weeks-in-maui-calendar](images/views/custom-number-of-weeks-in-maui-calendar.png)

 ### Week number
 It displays week number for the current view dates in the month view by setting the `ShowWeekNumber` property.
-By default, the ShowWeekNumber is false.
+By default, the ShowWeekNumber is `false`.
 If you need to show the week number in the month view by setting the ShowWeekNumber as true.
 Week numbers will be displayed based on the ISO standard.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}